 Section 11 – Breach of Contract: Procedures

 Complying with the IBO Contract is essential for preserving a viable business for IBOs.
 IBOs and Amway each have rights and responsibilities in case of a breach of the IBO Contract.
-The presentation of the AMWAY Sales and Marketing Plan is integral to the way in which the AMWAY business is exhibited to the public.
-Any misrepresentation of the business or other serious breach of these Rules may damage AMWAY’s public image or may involve AMWAY IBO in illegal conduct.
-This section permits AMWAY to place an IBO who has misrepresented the business or who has committed other serious breaches of these Rules, on probation and to compel them and their personal group to attend training on the correct and ethical presentation of the AMWAY business.
+The presentation of the Amway Sales and Marketing Plan is integral to the way in which the Amway Business is exhibited to the public.
+Any misrepresentation of the business or other serious breach of these Rules may damage Amway’s public image or may involve Amway IBO in illegal conduct.
+This section permits Amway to place an IBO who has misrepresented the business or who has committed other serious breaches of these Rules, on probation and to compel them and their personal group to attend training on the correct and ethical presentation of the Amway Business Opportunity.

-- Be mailed, e-mailed or faxed or sent by registered mail or other confirmable method allowable by law to the address or fax that Amway has on record for the IBO.
-Claim of failure of a IBO to receive a notice shall not delay the action by Amway;
+a) Be mailed, e-mailed or faxed or sent by registered mail or other confirmable method allowable by law to the address or fax that Amway has on record for the IBO.
+Claim of failure of an IBO to receive a notice shall not delay the action by Amway;

-- 11.3 Waiver of Claims: An IBO waives any and all claims against Amway arising out of or in respect to any action that Amway takes under the IBOship and/or this Rule.
+11.3 Waiver of Claims: An IBO waives any and all claims against Amway arising out of or in respect to any action that Amway takes under the IB and/or this Rule.
 An IBO who is terminated, de-sponsored or has other action taken as a result of a violation of the Rules of Conduct or the Amway Business Policies shall have no claim against Amway arising out of or with respect to the termination or de- sponsorship.